CKMI-DT: MI-5 in Quebec City

 CKMI faced severe financial problems for much of its history as a CBC affiliate.
 This was largely because the area's anglophone population was just barely large enough for the station to be viable as a privately owned CBC affiliate; Quebec City, unlike Montreal, is a virtually monolingual francophone city.
 As early as 1962, during hearings before the Board of Broadcast Governors (forerunner of the CRTC) for a new French-language station in Quebec City, BBG counsel William Pearson described CKMI as one of the most unprofitable stations in the country.
 During licence renewal hearings in 1972, Télé-Capitale noted to the CRTC that it was keeping CKMI-TV going despite the lack of any path to profitability.
-It was subsidized by CFCM-TV, which in 1973 was reported to be the most profitable television station in Canada.
+This stood in contrast to its French-language sister station, CFCM, which was reported in 1973 to be the most profitable television station in Canada.

-The newscasts were sometimes pocked with gallicisms, reflecting the fact that CKMI's three anchor-reporters, who produced the station's three hours a week of local output, were the only English speakers at CFCM-CKMI.
+CKMI's three anchor-reporters, who produced the station's three hours a week of local output, were the only English speakers at CFCM-CKMI, reflected in the numerous gallicisms that pocked CKMI's newscasts.
 Indeed, CKMI's reporters often struggled to find anyone who could speak English well enough to conduct an interview.
 There were so few viewers that one CRTC licence renewal hearing for the station was met with no public comment whatsoever.
 At one point in 1981, its highest-rated program attracted only 31,000 viewers, a fraction of the viewership of CFCM's highest-rated program.
 It was not unheard of for French-language commercials originally produced for CFCM to air on CKMI when it was deemed too expensive to produce a separate English commercial.
 Despite this, Télé-Capitale had no qualms about keeping the station on the air, viewing it as a public service to Quebec City's anglophone community.

 Over the years, the station served mostly as a semi-satellite of CBMT in Montreal.
-The only local program on the air by 1996 was a 30-minute newscast on weeknights; the host of the newscast, Karen McDonald, was the editor and co-owner of the Quebec Chronicle-Telegraph, the only English-language newspaper in the city.
+The only local program on the air by 1996 was a 30-minute weeknight newscast anchored by Karen McDonald, editor and co-owner of the Quebec Chronicle-Telegraph, the only English-language newspaper in the city.
 Many stories on the newscast, Inside Quebec, were in French because they were supplied by CFCM's newsroom; McDonald, who left the Chronicle-Telegraph to work for the station known as "MI-5" before also returning to the newspaper four years later, recalled that CFCM's reporters did not ask questions in English even when they were interviewing an anglophone.
 In the late 1980s, the newscast only attracted 5,000 viewers per statistics from the Bureau of Broadcast Measurement; McDonald believed that most of those viewers were francophones.